-Class Counsel's particular experience, the high "quality of opposing counsel" further supports the fee request.37 Moreover, Class Counsel worked closely with the other plaintiff groups to avoid duplication of effort and reduce expenses.
+Class Counsel includes some of the preeminent plaintiffs' firms in the country, with decades of experience prosecuting and trying complex pharmaceutical antitrust actions.37 They applied their knowledge and experience in this specific area to obtain a positive result for the class.
+Along with Class Counsel's particular experience, the high "quality of opposing counsel" further supports the fee request.38 Moreover, Class Counsel worked closely with the other plaintiff groups to avoid duplication of effort and reduce expenses.

-(c) The risk of non-payment
+c.
+The risk of non-payment

 "A determination of a fair fee must include consideration of the sometimes undesirable characteristics of a contingent antitrust action[], including the uncertain nature of the fee, the wholly contingent outlay of large out of pocket sums by plaintiffs, and the fact that the risk of failure and nonpayment in an antitrust case are extremely high."
 The risk of non-payment in this matter was considerable.
-At the time Plaintiffs filed their complaints, only two courts had ruled in a direct purchaser pharmaceutical product hopping case, one with a favorable outcome, and the other failing to survive a motion to dismiss.
-Indeed, the Court characterized plaintiffs' theory as "novel" and Defendants' arguments as "compelling," expressed skepticism that the "product hopping alleged here
+At the time Plaintiffs filed their complaints, only two courts had ruled in a direct purchaser pharmaceutical product hopping case, one with a favorable outcome,